dgunawan/product-delivery-ingredients/index.md

 * Understand the [Testing Pyramid](https://martinfowler.com/bliki/TestPyramid.html)
 * Bake-in quality and security into your product

-> You build it, you run it; you break it, you fix it”
+> You build it, you run it; you break it, you fix it

 ### UX
 * Make sure the UX is an integral part of your team